barebox/barebox/Documentation/user/security-policies.rst

    (i.e., with the ``security/`` prefix) are added to ``CONFIG_SECURITY_POLICY_PATH``.

-   Alternatively, policies can also be be referenced in a board's
+   Alternatively, policies can also be referenced in a board's
    Makefile:

    .. code-block:: make